 All products featured are independently chosen by us.
 However, SoundGuys may receive a commission on orders placed through its retail links.
 See our ethics statement.

-We’re bombarded with the latest wireless and true wireless gadgets and gizmos, but Beyerdynamic keeps things simple with the Beyerdynamic Soul Byrd wired earphones.
+We’re bombarded with the latest wireless and true wireless gadgets and gizmos, but Beyerdynamic kept things simple with the Beyerdynamic Soul BYRD wired earphones.
 The angled nozzles and slim housings make for an unbelievably comfortable fit, and sound quality is above par as we’ve come to expect from the company.
-For $89, though, it may be hard to justify what appears to be a seemingly basic product.

 Related: Best earbuds under $100